 Designed for the 2013 PFS Youth Conference, the Smiley is the face of Plastic Free Seas.
 Despite this global plastic problem, there are actions we can take to make a big difference to all the marine life we want to protect.
 The Smiley is on the front of our iconic PFS tshirts.

 Designed for the 2013 PFS Youth Conference, the Frowny encapsulates what we see all too often on our beaches.
 All manner of plastic polluting the sand, the vegetation and the sea.
 The Frowny features on the back of our iconic PFS tshirts.

 Meet The Team

-Plastic Free Seas is led by a small team of passionate, focused individuals committed to reducing the scourge of plastic pollution in Hong Kong.
+Plastic Free Seas, founded in 2013, is led by a small team of passionate, focused individuals committed to reducing the scourge of plastic pollution in Hong Kong.

 Founder & CEO

 Plastic Free Seas acknowledges our donors and partners, without whom we could not run our programmes.